-Graphite paper is a great tool for transferring subject matter to watercolor paper.
+Graphite paper, also known as carbon transfer paper, is a great tool for transferring subject matter to watercolor paper.
 This paper has a shiny black film of graphite on one side, and a waxy, matte surface on the opposite side.
 When you place it shiny side down between two sheets of paper, you can trace a drawing on the top sheet, and it will leave an imprint of graphite on the bottom sheet.
 Hence, it’s a great tool for getting an accurate image onto watercolor paper for a painting.

 I use it to transfer photos, as my goal is to paint, and I tend to fuss when drawing.
 Since watercolor paper won’t take a lot of erasing, it doesn't make sense to draw right on expensive watercolor paper.